 - 23. Apply power to board from the 18v battery through the 12v test bulb and resistor. - 24.
-Touch the two voltage regulators and the large 10 ohm resister to check they are not heating up and be aware of any unusual smell. - 25.
-Check the LED is RED (No radio pulses being received) and the test motor is not rotating. - 26.
+Touch the two voltage regulators and the large 10 ohm resister to check they are not heating up and be aware of any unusual smell.

+Fault 24 - 25.
+Check the LED is RED (No radio pulses being received) and the test motor is not rotating.
+Fault 25 - 26.
 Switch on the Transmitter and check the LED goes out to indicate pulses are being received from the receiver.
-If the battery needs charging the transmitter will 'beep' at you. - 27.
+If the battery needs charging the transmitter will 'beep' at you.
+Fault 26 - 27.
 If the LED glows GREEN (the motor may also be rotating slowly) adjust the transmitter trims for neutral. - 28.
 Move transmitter right stick up slowly (Channel 2).
-The LED should glow GREEN and increase in brightness with control deflection and motor should increase in speed. - 29.
+The LED should glow GREEN and increase in brightness with control deflection and motor should increase in speed.

+Fault 28 - 29.
 Move transmitter right stick down slowly (Channel 2).
-The LED should glow GREEN and increase in brightness with control deflection and the motor should increase in speed in the opposite direction. - 30.
-Move transmitter left stick to left and right (Channel 4).
+The LED should glow GREEN and increase in brightness with control deflection and the motor should increase in speed in the opposite direction.

+30. Move transmitter left stick to left and right (Channel 4).
 The LED should glow GREEN and increase in brightness with control deflection and motor should increase in speed.
-The motor may spin faster than it did forward and back.